The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 When he finds work, he says he'll pay up.

-It's precious, said Cheng Wang, the retired painter holding out his card.
+It's precious, said Ching Wang, the retired painter, holding out his card.

 It gives me peace of mind.

-The uh the city's initiative is a first of its kind local solution to what's become a pressing issue nationwide, how to provide the poor and middle class with affordable health care.
+The city's initiative is a first-of-its-kind local solution to what's become a pressing issue nationwide, how to provide the poor and middle class with affordable health care.

-Americans spend more than two still more than sixty million people remain uninsured or underinsured.
+Still, more than 60 million people remain uninsured or underinsured.

-So we've gone from 47 uninsured to sixty million uninsured and underinsured.
+So we've gone from 47 uninsured to 60 million uninsured and underinsured.

 So this is universal health care, folks.